TheWanted06/Tracklet/README.md

 ## Features

-- Initialize projects with metadata including name, description, author, tags, and progress stage.
+- Initialize projects with metadata (name, description, author, tags, stage).
-- Track project progress via completed and todo task lists with automatic percentage calculation.
+- Interactive prompts for project stage (with arrow-key selection) and tag autocomplete.
+- Update project metadata and progress interactively.
-- Filter and search projects by tags, stage, or author.
+- Search and filter projects by tag, stage, or author (with tag autocomplete).
-- List all projects and folders in a directory, showing which are initialized with Tracklet.
+- List all projects and folders in a directory, showing which are initialized.
-- Command-line interface accessible globally after installation.
-- Supports multiple project stages including Planning, Development, Staging, Production, Abandoned, and On Hold.
-- Default project path is the current directory for convenience.
-- Optional project name defaults to current directory name if not specified.
+- Uninit a project to remove its metadata.
+- Prevents duplicate initialization and warns if a project is already initialized.
+- Easy version management with a single-source version string.
+- Automatic dependency installation via setup.py.

 ## Installation